 7. Reviewing the achievement of corporate governance evaluation indicators and proposing the improvement plans and countermeasures for the indicators that are not achieved.

 Preventing insider trading education promotion

-The Company hosts educational awareness training pertaining to “Prevention of Insider Trading” and relevant regulations at least once a year.
+The Company hosts educational awareness training pertaining to “Prevention of Insider Trading”,”Corporate Govemance Best Practice Principles” and relevant regulations at least once a year.
 Newly appointed directors and managers will be scheduled for these courses respectively.
-The Company’s current directors and management has undertaken the aforementioned education training on July 22th, 2021.
+The Company’s current directors and management has undertaken the aforementioned education training on June 14, 2022.
 The course includes non-disclosure related issues regarding material information, the definition of insider trading, and case studies.

 PSC has established and carries out “internal control systems” according to the Regulations Governing Establishment of Internal Control Systems promulgated by the Securities and Exchange Act.